Tii04/alx-system_engineering-devops/README.md

 Task 7.
 Betty in my fist directory.
 This script moves the file betty from /tmp/ to /tmp/my_first_directory.
 Task 8.
 Bye bye Betty.
 This script removes the file Betty.
 Task 9.
 Bye bye My first directory.
 This script removes the my_first_directory.
+Task 10.
+Back to the future.
+This script changes the working directory to the previous one.